Links

 - Match the input number against the

-clauses.
-If found, use thatmessageText
+explicitValueclauses.
+If found, use thatmessageTextand return.

 - Match the input number against the